carty-api/app/README.md

 # Carty Project- Turning Ideas into Reality

 Github Repo for Carty the food truck locator
-- Will be built for Android (Java)
+- Android application using Java
+- iOS application using Swift
+- Server in Parse
+- MongoDB as database